protobufjs/protobuf.js/README.md

 ### Using the Reader/Writer interface directly

-While meant for the adventurous, it's also possible to use the Reader/Writer interface directly to build custom encoders and decoders that work accross modern to ancient browsers and, of course, node:
+While only useful for the adventurous cherishing an aversion to [generated static code](https://github.com/dcodeIO/protobuf.js#command-line), it's also possible to use the Reader/Writer interface directly using just the [minimal runtime](https://github.com/dcodeIO/protobuf.js/tree/master/dist/runtime) to build custom encoders and decoders that work accross modern to ancient browsers and, of course, node:

 ```js
 var writer = protobuf.Writer.create();